Improwised/kb.repairrabbit.github.io/content/data-backup/how-to-take-data-backup-for-the-customers.md

 Select date for data backup  is required.
 ![How to take data back for the customers?](/images/data_back_up_customers/select_date_cus.png)

-click “Select range ”
+“Select range ”
 ![How to take data back for the customers?](/images/data_back_up_customers/select_range_customers.png)

 select date from “Custom range ” to export the data for specific date.
 (Screenshot)

-Click “apply ”
+“Apply ”
 ![How to take data back for the customers?](/images/data_back_up_customers/apply_customers.png)

-Click “export ”
+“Export ”
 ![How to take data back for the customers?](/images/data_back_up_customers/export_customers.png)